utdata/icj-setting-up/windows-02.md

 We'll test this with the icj-project-template when the time comes.
 If you use OneDrive, you might have to use **Git Bash** for some steps instead of the terminal within VS Code.

+### Possible test scenario

+- Create a new folder on your computer
+- Ope that folder in a new VS Code window
+- In the terminal, run `degit icj-project-rig`
+- Run `npm install`
+- Run `gulp fetch` ... if you get two files in return, it worked.

+If you get an error, try this before reaching out to me:

+- Open Git Bash
+- Use `cd` to get into your test folder.
+Make sure you are there using `pwd`.
+- run `gulp fetch` to see if it downloads two files

+Let me know if it works or not.

 ----

 You should be done!